If you have ever spent any time in the south, you will definitely come across a barbecue restaurant that is known for their smoked brisket recipe.

 But there is nothing like tasting a famous Texas smoked brisket recipe.

 I have had some excellent smoked brisket over the years.
 But when you find the absolute best smoked recipe, there is nothing that compares.

-I thought I had the best brisket at a restaurant in Tennessee.
+I thought I had the best brisket and skillet corn at a restaurant in Tennessee.
 This establishment had been featured on the television show “Man, Food & Fire”.